Biden says he and Xi have agreed to abide by Taiwan agreement amid tensions

 The U.S. also reportedly reassured the Taiwan Foreign Ministry that its commitment to the island was "rock solid" after Taiwan reached out for clarification.

-Taiwan separated from mainland China in 1949 and considers itself an autonomous country while Beijing thinks of it as a breakaway province that could be annexed by force if necessary.
+Taiwan separated from mainland China in 1949 and considers itself a sovereign country while Beijing thinks of it as a breakaway province that could be annexed by force if necessary.